ibm-cloud-docs/watson-assistant/conversational-search.md

 ## Tuning conversational search’s tendency to say “I don’t know"
 {: #behavioral-tuning-conversational-search}

-By tuning the assistant's tendency, you can help your assistant to reduce large language model(LLM) hallucinations and provide higher fidelity answers for conversational search.
-The higher you set the tendency, the more cautious the assistant is about answering. {: shortdesc}

 You can tune the tendency of your assistant to say “I don’t know” in conversational search by selecting one of the following options in the **Tendency to say I don’t know** section:

 * `Rarely`